 Click the arrow icon or press Enter/Return on your keyboard to save the link.
 Easy-Peasy?
 You’ve now got a functioning hyperlink between two pieces of content on the same page.

 3 Create A Simple Table of Contents With Jump Links

-Jump links are commonly used in lengthier articles as the table of contents, allowing users to jump to the sections they want to read quickly.
-If you have a basic understanding of HTML, creating a table of contents with jump links will be easy.
+Jump links are commonly used in lengthier articles as the table of contents, allowing users to quickly jump to the sections they want to read.
+Creating a table of contents with jump links will be easy if you have a basic understanding of HTML.

 Take a look at the animated screenshot of Rank Math’s table of contents below: